-Those students who are coming on a fee-waived exchange do not need to pay the US\$5100, but will need to pay a US\$175 administration fee.
+Those students who are coming on a fee-waived exchange do not need to pay the fee of US\$6000, but will need to pay an Exchange administration fee of US\$200.

 Both the academic fee and the administration fee must be paid by telegraphic transfer (all bank charges to be carried by the student).
 Your full name must be entered as the reference (so that we can see who has paid when the money appears in the account)